Frederick Merriman (politician)

 Frederick Ward Merriman (18 October 1818 – 21 July 1865), generally called Frederick Merriman, was a 19th-century New Zealand politician.

 Early life

 Merriman was born in Marlborough, Wiltshire, England, on 18 October 1818.
 His father was the lawyer Thomas Merriman (1771–1841), and his mother was Mary Clarke (1780 – after 1837).
 He was their eleventh child out of a total of 14 (nine boys, five girls).
 He was educated at Winchester.
 He was admitted to the bar and emigrated to Auckland in New Zealand in 1844.

-His brother Nathanial later became Bishop of Grahamstown.
+His brother Nathaniel later became Bishop of Grahamstown.

 On 4 May 1850, he married Susannah Augusta Atkyns (née Greene) in St. Paul's Church, Auckland.
 She was the widow of Captain Ringrose Atkyns.

 Merriman was a Freemason.
 He was initiated in the Ara Lodge in 1849 and became their treasurer.

 Professional career

 He commenced practice as a solicitor in the year of his arrival in Auckland.
 In 1856, he was joined by Samuel Jackson, and the firm became known as Merriman and Jackson.
 Upon Merriman's death, the firm was joined by James Russell and was renamed Jackson Russell.
 It is still known by this name today.

 From 1856 to 1861, Merriman was Provincial Land Officer for the Provincial Council.
 After that, he was Crown Solicitor until his death.

 He was elected vice-president of Auckland's first Law Society in 1860.